Honda RC51

-The Honda RC51, also known as the RVT1000R (in the United States) or VTR1000 SP1 (Europe and Australia), is a 90° V-twin motorcycle produced by Honda from 2000 to 2006.
-Built by Honda to prove a point that Honda could outsmart Ducati on the track using a V-Twin.
+The Honda RC51, also known as the RVT1000R (in the United States) or VTR1000SP1 (Europe and Australia), is a 90° L-twin motorcycle produced by Honda from 2000 to 2006.

 Mechanicals and chassis

-The engine is a 999cc dual overhead cam V-twin unit with two fuel injectors and four valves per cylinder.
+The engine is a 999cc dual overhead cam L-twin unit with two fuel injectors and four valves per cylinder.
 Power is delivered to the rear wheel by a close-ratio, six-speed transmission.
 The chassis is constructed from aluminium alloy, being a twin-spar design.

-The RC51 is a racing superbike which benefits from gearbox sprocket changes for street use.
-Factory RC51s were highly geared for top speed performance.
+The RC51 is a racing superbike that benefits from gearbox sprocket changes for street use.
+Factory RC51s were highly geared for top-speed performance.

 History

 The RC51 was designed as the motorcycle to be used by Honda's racing teams in the Superbike World Championship.
 The 2000–2001 models are designated SP1, while the 2002–2006 models are designated SP2 (the latter having updated fuel injection and suspension systems).